lcx366/STARQUERY/README.md

 ## 🔧 Change log

+- **1.1.6 — Apr 29, 2025**

+  - Remove astropy.time from `astrometry_corrections` to speed up the calculations.

+  - This may be the last version.

 - **1.1.5 — Nov 18, 2024**

   - Fixed the problem caused by the rectangle near the celestial pole degenerating into a triangle in the spherical rectangle query.